JeremyRoussel/ContactsDB/README.md

  added TIMESTAMP NOT NULL
 );

+4. Create .env file with PORT=3001

-4. Start Server: contactsDB ~ npm start
+5. Start Server: contactsDB ~ npm start

 Clone the front-end application and run it as well.